ravipatelctf/ravipatelctf/README.md

 ---

-## 🌱 I’m open to contributing to any project that make an impact!
+## 🌱 I’m open to contributing to any project that makes an impact!
 I'm always eager to collaborate and contribute to meaningful projects.
 If you have something exciting, feel free to reach out!

 ---